From early childhood I've always been fascinated by Jukeboxes. Maybe it's the drop of the coins. Jukebox In My Mind

 It became the

-theme for my stories and over the years it has been easy to get
+theme for stories on these pages, and over the years it has been easy to get

 pleasantly lost in one's thoughts.
 Come with me and let's reminisce